rails/jsbundling-rails/README.md

 That's it!

-You can configure your bundler options in the `build` script in `package.json` or via the installer-generated `rollup.config.js` for rollup.js or `webpack.config.json` for Webpack (esbuild does not have a default configuration format).
+You can configure your bundler options in the `build` script in `package.json` or via the installer-generated `rollup.config.js` for rollup.js or `webpack.config.json` for Webpack (esbuild does not have a default configuration format, and we don't intend to use esbuild as an API in order to hack around it).

 If you're already using [`webpacker`](https://github.com/rails/webpacker) and you're wondering if you should migrate to `jsbundling-rails`, have a look at [the high-level comparison](./docs/comparison_with_webpacker.md).